-The next part will be focussed on introducing the model of quantum computation (as well as computation).
+The next part will be focussed on introducing the model of quantum computation, drawing parallels with the model of classical computation.
 Most of the algorithms in quantum computing are described in the circuit world (as opposed to Turing machine).
 We will describe this formalism and see some examples.
 The final part of the course will focus on algorithms which have shown that quantum computers can potentially be better than a classical computer.
-You might have already heard there names, Grover search and Shor's factorization algorithm.
+You might have already heard their names, Grover search and Shor's factorization algorithm.
 In general, the focus of this course will be on quantum algorithms.